chalcolith/ironmeta/README.md

 Although the most common use for IronMeta is to build parsers on streams of text for use in compiling or other text processing, IronMeta can generate pattern matchers (more accurately, transducers) for any input and output type.
 You can use C# syntax directly in grammar rules to specify objects to match.

-- IronMeta-generated parsers use strict Parsing Expression Grammar semantics; they use ordered choice, are greedy and do not backtrack through productions.
+- IronMeta-generated parsers use strict Parsing Expression Grammar semantics; they are greedy and use committed choice.
 - Generated parsers are implemented as C# partial classes, allowing you to keep ancillary code in a separate file from your grammar.
 - You can use anonymously-typed object literals in rules; they are matched by comparing their properties with the input objects'.
 - Unrestricted use of C# in semantic conditions and match actions.